 Is that what your point was?

-It's it's not something that you do.
+It's not something that you do.

 Okay.

-So me, James Blair, and Sean, we were in here setting up all weekend.
+So me, James, Blair, and Sean, we were in here setting up all weekend.

-It was it was a struggle.
+It was a struggle.

 Oh, Jesus.